bmeurant/technical-docs/software-architecture/architectural-patterns/mvc.md

 * **Challenges:**
     * **Increased Complexity:** For simple applications, implementing the pattern can be overkill and make the project more complex than it needs to be.
     * **The "Fat Controller" Anti-Pattern:** A common pitfall is placing business logic inside the Controller instead of the Model.
-This leads to "Fat Controllers" that are bloated, hard to test, and violate the separation of concerns.
+This leads to "Fat Controllers" that are bloated, hard to test, and violate the [[soc|separation of concerns]].
 The Controller's role should be limited to input processing and coordinating calls to the Model, not implementing business rules itself.
     * **Learning Curve:** The complexity of MVC is relative.
 While the basic concept is simple to understand, its correct implementation, particularly in avoiding the trap of "Fat Controllers" where business logic accumulates in the controller, can present a challenge.
 For novice developers, learning the flow of indirect interactions between the three components and the specific implementation in different frameworks can also require an initial effort, although the pattern remains an excellent starting point for modern application architecture.

 ---